ldipotetjob/AWS/serverless/lambda/dependencies/psycopg2/README.md

-## Connecting lambda function with postgres DB
+## How to add dependencies to a Python lambda function to connect with Postgres DB

 ### Points to pay attention: